 Clause 33 - Determination of application

-80. This provision requires the DPA to comply with the procedure set out in this Part and to make its determinations in writing.
+80. This provision requires the DPA, after complying with the procedure set out in this Part, to make in writing such clearance determination as it considers appropriate or to dismiss the application.

 Clause 34 - Draft determination